Kristina01111000/WordPressTheme/README.md

 		-> plus confirmation on the images i picked
-	-> fix layout of icon and login button on front page -> how? can't do it w/o messing up the icon centering -> get 2/3 more images for the front page
+	-> fix layout of icon and login button on front page -> how? can't do it w/o messing up the icon centering -> could add more white to left side of icon?
+		-> hard to scale with screen though
+		-> make columns?
+	-> get 2/3 more images for the front page
 		-> put temp photos in correct places
 		-> waiting on dr w for confirmations